-Seeing Hard and Soft Trends
+Challenge 3 – Seeing Hard and Soft Trends

-Soft trends also have a probability we can attach to them, but this probability is lower than for hard trends.
-The key difference is that these are processes or events we say or expect “might” rather than “will” happen.
-We usually also consider these trends to be subject to social influence and intervention, though sometimes, as for astronomical events, we talk about events that might happen where social influence is obviously not possible.
-At what specific probability our language or expectations change from “will” to “might” and from “inevitable” to “influenceable” for any trend or prediction will differ for different people.
+Soft trends also have a probability we can attach to them, but this probability is lower, and spans a much wider range, than for hard trends.
+It might be anywhere from 10% (large enough to be significant) to 89% (highly likely, and nearly a hard trend).
+Soft trends are processes or events where we say or expect “might” rather than “will” happen.
+Some of these soft trends are subject to social influence and intervention, but many, like astronomical or weather events, are obviously not.
+At what numerical probability our language or expectations change from “will” to “might” happen, for any trend or prediction will differ for different people.

 Timescales are important too.
 Some soft trends will become hard trends over time, as a complex system edges or “funnels” toward to some inevitable developmental transition.
 For example, the probability of India’s independence from Britain probably sees-sawed up and down erratically over the ninety years of the Indian independence movement.
 Yet at some point over that time period, as the average probability grew in people’s minds, it became a recognizable soft trend.
 Eventually, it became a hard trend some time in the 1940’s.
 It reached certainty (became a recognized future fact) at some point in 1947.
 Less frequently, hard trends become soft as well, as we find flaws in our models over time, or as reality contradicts our models.